-When the Pharcyde released their 1992 debut album, Bizarre Ride II The Pharcyde, it felt like nothing short of a revelation.
-Gangsta rap (at least on the West Coast) was in its prime, its success measured in both visibility and record sales.
-For an up-and-coming Los Angeles rap group to take a dramatic turn away from the direction of that of their L.A. contemporaries was not only bold, but also refreshing.
+When The Pharcyde released their 1992 debut album, Bizarre Ride II The Pharcyde, it felt like a revelation.
+Gangsta rap (at least on the West Coast) at that time had ascended to its prime, its success measured in both visibility and record sales.
+For an up-and-coming Los Angeles rap group to take a dramatic turn away from the direction of that of their L.A. contemporaries was not only bold but refreshing.
 As a harder, grittier sound grew more mainstream, The Pharcyde seemed more interested in rapping about your-mom jokes, lost loves and fighting speeding tickets.
-However, this style and production of rap wasn’t too different from their East Coast counterparts such as De La Soul and A Tribe Called Quest, who had been pumping similar tracks along with their own tightly crafted raps.
-With the help of producer extraordinaire J-Swift, their debut featured some of the most articulate and rich beats for its time.
+However, this style and production of rap had kindred spirits in their East Coast counterparts such as De La Soul and A Tribe Called Quest, who had been pumping similar tracks along with their own tightly crafted raps.
+With the help of producer extraordinaire J-Swift, The Pharcyde’s debut featured some of the most articulate and rich beats for its time.
 Their playful approach to rap, rife with belly-laugh jokes and clever puns, made them distinctive.
 The charm they exuded lured critics and new fans alike, making the album an instant cult classic.

 Compared to their debut, The Pharcyde pushed the envelope not only lyrically but sonically as well.
 There’s live instrumentation on a handful of tracks; “Something That Means Something” and “Moment In Time” feature signature drum, bass and guitar riffs and melodies that serve as a precursor to other sounds in hip-hop and later, neo-soul.
 “Drop,” the album’s sleeper single, is a significant example.
 An innovative and unconventional staple in Jay Dee’s work that features a trippy inverted looped organ sample as its blueprint, the offbeat bass, and matched with an amazing music video; it only gets better from there.